CenterForOpenScience/OSFDocs/docs/projects/registrations.rst

 The alert links to the project that the registration is a copy of.

-In addition to the Project Overview's :ref:`metadata <overview-metadata>`, there is an additional field, "Registration Supplement."
+In addition to the Project Overview's :ref:`metadata <overview-metadata>`, there is an additional field, "Registration Form."
 This field lists the name of the registration template the registrant used.
-Clicking the name links the user to a page with a copy of the template and the registrant's responses.
+Clicking the name links the user to a page with a noneditable copy of the registration form and the registrant's responses.

 The Files widget does not allow for editing of file names, reorganization of files, or deletion of files, however.
 Only downloads are permitted.
 Files are saved within their storage add-ons and OSF Storage, grouped into folders.
 The folders are titled "Archive of [storage add-on]."
 These folders are collapsed by default.

-The Recent Actity widget only only shows the original OSF project's activity prior to the registration of that project.
-Activity related to the registration itself, such as the user's creation of the registration, is not shown in the registration's Recent Activity widget.
+Moreover, a registration's Recent Actity widget only only shows the original OSF project's activity prior to the creation of the registration.
 In other words, the registration's Recent Activity widget is a frozen snapshot of the original OSF project's recent activity.
+Activity related to the registration itself, such as the user's creation of the registration, is only logged into the project's Recent Activity widget and not the registration's.

 Activity pertaining to the creation of the registration is logged into the original OSF project's Recent Activity widget: